 The Indian Film Festival Stuttgart is a very special event that attracts many enthusiastic fans to the state capital every summer.
 The focus is on the diverse filmmaking of the world‘s largest film industry.
 When selecting the program, we place particular value on showing India’s diversity of languages, traditions and regional differences.
 The Indian Film Festival Stuttgart stands above all for current topics and time references and shows the viewers India as it is today, with all its cultural changes and social challenges.
 The daily Tea Talks, a lecture series with experts and special topics, also create a connection to current topics.

-The Indian Film Festival takes place during Indian week and is supported by events of all kinds.
-During the event, entrepreneurs meet with filmstars, students meet Indian filmmakers and the spectators discover India in all its splendor and tradition; deeply moving, frightening, colourful, and sometimes light and lively.
+The Indian Film Festival takes place in the heart of the “Indian Summer”, a week full of India related events in Stuttgart organized by the Indian Honorary Consulate Baden-Wuerttemberg and Rhineland-Palatinate under the patronage of Honorary Consul Andreas Lapp, and is lined with events of all kinds.
+During the festival, entrepreneurs meet film stars, students meet Indian filmmakers and the viewers discover India in all its splendor and tradition: deeply moving, frightening, colorful and at times light and lively.